lucastosetto/kryptex/README.md

 - **Short**: Total score ≤ -3 (Bearish or Strong Bearish bias)
 - **Neutral**: Total score between -3 and 3

+**Note:** The debug output shows both the integer score (used for decision making) and a normalized score (0-1 range) for reference.
+The integer score thresholds are what actually determine the signal direction.

 ### SL/TP Calculation
 - **Stop Loss**: ATR × 1.2 (as percentage of price)
 - **Take Profit**: ATR × 2.0 (as percentage of price)